| | | Number 85 Nevsky Prospekt

 rates tripling in less than 2 years have now forced all grocery stores

 off this street, despite the high number of residents.
-This restored property is

 now the location for the 32 room Atrium Hotel and the Madam Grand